This blog post can also be found on our Coronavirus Resource Center.

 Coming and Going Rule and Workers’ Comp

-When there is a physical separation of work and home, compensability is straightforward with the Going and Coming Rule.
-This principle denies WC benefits to an employee who is injured while commuting to or from work since the employee is not “rendering any service to the employer” during a typical commute.
+When there is a physical separation of work and home, compensability is straightforward with the Coming and Going Rule.
+An employee who is injured while commuting to or from work is not eligible for WC benefits since the employee is not “rendering any service to the employer” during a typical commute, with exceptions.
 However, this rule is less applicable when the home functions as a secondary job site.

 Personal Comfort Doctrine